ruchitha007/WA/Project/00/README.md

 - [JavaScript: The Good Parts](https://www.oreilly.com/library/view/javascript-the-good/9780596517748/)
 - [Learning JavaScript Design Patterns](https://www.oreilly.com/library/view/learning-javascript-design/9781098139865/)

-## IDE (Interactive Development Environment)
+## IDE (Interactive Development Environment)(*optional*)

-[WebStorm](https://www.jetbrains.com/webstorm/) is recommented for projects in this course.
-You will need to signup for a JetBrains account to use WebStorm.
+[WebStorm](https://www.jetbrains.com/webstorm/) and [DataGrip](https://www.jetbrains.com/datagrip/) are recommended for this course.
+You will need to signup for a JetBrains account to use these products.
 Request free product downloads with your university email.

 ## Q1: Your Name